letsgetrandy/specter/README.md

 ### How?

-PhantomCSS takes screenshots captured by PhantomJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences with HTML5 canvas.
-PhantomCSS then generates image diffs to help you find the cause so you don't need to manually compare the new and old images.
+Specter takes screenshots captured by PhantomJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences with HTML5 canvas.
+Specter then generates image diffs to help you find the cause so you don't need to manually compare the new and old images.

-PhantomCSS can only work when UI is predictable.
-It's possible to hide mutable UI components with PhantomCSS but it would be better if could drive the UI from faked data during test runs.
+Specter can only work when UI is predictable.
+If parts of your content come via AJAX, you may want to mock those responses.
 Take a look at [PhantomXHR](http://github.com/Huddle/PhantomXHR) for mocking XHR requests.

 ### Example